mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 > ***Some OAuth scopes have a corresponding bundle of key material, which an application will receive when the user grants its request for that scope.***

 Precisely which scopes exist, and which have corresponding key material, is an implementation decision that is left to the identity provider.
-For Firefox Accounts we intend to derive scope-specific key material from the user's master key `kB`, but this is an implementation detail that is not exposed to relying applications.
+For Mozilla accounts we intend to derive scope-specific key material from the user's master key `kB`, but this is an implementation detail that is not exposed to relying applications.

 Using scopes to define what keys can be accessed by which applications has a number of advantages, and maps well to the existing shape of our OAuth infrastructure:
 * We already have a screen that prompts the user what permissions to grant during the OAuth flow, which will extend quite naturally to granting keys.